Up the Junction (film): Critical reception

 In The New York Times, Renata Adler wrote of "the latest in the series of British working-class color films that seem to come from British directors with the regularity of episodes from "Our Gal Sunday", and it is by far the best of them.
 A lot of things are wrong with it, but a lot is going for it, too".
 Of the performances, she singled out the "very talented" Suzy Kendall in a challenging role, "a really beautiful piece of characterization by Dennis Waterman", and "strong" support from Adrienne Posta, Maureen Lipman and Michael Gothard.
 Peter Collinson's direction was also noted for his "well-shot scenes of Battersea and of the candy factory".

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "When Ken Loach adapted Nell Dunn's provocative novel Up the Junction for TV in the 1960s, it shocked the nation.
 Director Peter Collinson's big screen version was more polished, and therein lay his undoing.
 Loach's semi-documentary style gave Battersea the suitably bleak look that made the central character's decision to move there from Chelsea seem both politically significant and socially courageous.
 Collinson, however, offers a working-class wonderland and has Suzy Kendall play the girl as a cross between a 1960s supermodel and a melodramatic sob sister".

 Leslie Halliwell said: "Socially obsolete sensationalism based on a television semi-documentary.
-An irritating heroine moves hygenically among motorbikes".
+An irritating heroine moves hygienically among motorbikes".